krisselgriarte/week-4-game/README.md

-In this file, I created a Hangman Game that will run in the browser using my Javascript code.
+In this file, I created a Game that will run in the browser using my Javascript code.